hewner/csse403/ClassOutline.md

         I also hope you learned the idea of unification, which is a convenient way of matching on complex structures.

-    2. Erlang
+    2. Rust

-        From erlang I hope you learned that you achieve a level of parallelism and distributedness beyond ordinary applications - and some of the pros and the cons of doing so
+        From Rust I hope you saw how the constraints of static analysis can be limiting - but also empowering.
+In particular here I mean:

+        1. The borrow checker - greatly constraining our designs, yet also allowing both a freedom from the usual C fears and allowing very efficient memory usage when it works.
+        2. Complex templating for very powerful non-OO designs that don't introduce performance overhead at runtime.

-        I hope you realized that a powerful application can be built on simple communication mechanisms
+        And I hope you saw that interesting languages can be low level and fast.

-        And I hope you remember let it fail as an architectural decision for interdependent systems

-    3. Elm
+    3. Haskell

-        From elm I hope you learned about programming without state, and how that might be possible (and good) but also when it can be annoying
+        From elm I hope you learned about programming without state, and how that might be possible (and good) but also when it can be annoying.

-        I also hope you got to play around with designs based on a functional rather than object based paradigm
+        I also hope you got to play around with designs based on a functional rather than object based paradigm.

 ### Skills in acquiring new programming languages

-1. In this class you should have learned at least 4 languages well enough to accomplish a major project&#x2026;and these languages were each very unusual in their own way.
+1. In this class you should have learned at least 4 languages well enough to accomplish a major project - and these languages were each very unusual in their own way.
-2. You also learned another 7 enough to do one little assignment
+2. You also learned another 5 enough to do one little assignment

 I hope at the end of all of this, you won't be particularly concerned if you start work at job this summer and they ask you to update a